maheshkumarmeena/aganitha_oo/README.md

   The classes A,B,C are initialized with parameterized constructor while creating the objects.
   These objects are then used to invoke their respective class methods.

-2. The file python_oops can be run as on command line via file name or the code can pe copied to run it in **jupyter notebook**
+2.The file python_oops can be run as on command line via file name or the code can pe copied to run it in **jupyter notebook**

   Here,
   I have created XYZ class with name and id attributes and the execution function is also there.